Cyfrin/Updraft/courses/advanced-foundry/4-merkle-airdrop/23-deploy-and-claim-on-zksync-local-node-(optional)/+page.md

 ---
-title: Deploy and  claim on zkSync Local Node
+title: Deploy and Claim on zkSync Local Node
 ---

 _Follow along with the video_